mongoose-os-libs/mel-ac/README.md

 ### Primitives

-The library init makes a timer is set up at `period_ms` milliseconds intervals to handle the device.
+The library init makes a timer is set up at `mel_ac.period_ms` milliseconds intervals to handle the device.
 The handler quering the HVAC params in a loop and sends new params when there are changes happen.

-A callback handler in `struct mgos_mel_ac_cfg` receives event callbacks as follows:
+#### Events

+Library triggering events as follows:
 *   `MGOS_MEL_AC_EV_INITIALIZED`: when the service initialized successfully
 *   `MGOS_MEL_AC_EV_CONNECTED`: when `connected` state changed.
 New state goes to `*ev_data`
 *   `MGOS_MEL_AC_EV_PACKET_WRITE`: after packet sent to HVAC